-In this chapter, data regarding the effects of motivation on the performance of primary school teachers in Kameke County Pallisa district has been presented, analyzed and discussed.
+In this chapter, data regarding the effects of motivation on the performance of primary school teachers in Nabwigulu sub-county has been presented, analyzed and discussed.
 The presentation is arranged in line with the specific objectives that guided the study, including;

-1. The effect of motivation on teachers' morale to perform.

-2. The effect of intrinsic motivation on the performance of teachers.

-3. The effect of extrinsic motivation on the performance of teachers.
+- 1. The effect of motivation on teachers' morale to perform. - 2.
+The effect of intrinsic motivation on the performance of teachers. - 3.
+The effect of extrinsic motivation on the performance of teachers.